617-470-9950 Toll Free 866-565-1516

 Ensure your movers can work efficiently and safely

-While some residents place cones, lawn chairs, or handwritten signs (“dibs”), these are not enforceable and do not guarantee protection from tickets.
+Good to know: While some residents place cones, lawn chairs, or handwritten signs (“dibs”), these are not enforceable and do not guarantee protection from tickets.
+Only city-issued permits provide legal protection.

 Which Parking Permit Do You Need for a Chicago Move?